 - Gives LENSAR a distinct depth of field advantage that allows for a high resolution image from the anterior cornea to the posterior lens capsule for all densities of nuclei

-- Only Augmented Reality provides 16 images from multiple angles of the anterior segment, which enables an accurate 3-D reconstruction of the eye
+- Only Augmented Reality provides 16 images from multiple angles of the anterior segment, which enables an accurate 3-D model of the eye

 - LENSAR uses biometric data and 3-D modeling in the x-, y-, and z-axes to detect and compensate for even the smallest degree of lens tilt